DIAGNijmegen/rse-gcapi/docs/usage/archive/create_archive_items.md

 │		├──file_for_a_single_series
 ```

-Lets now list the files in the upload directory to check whether they can be identified:
+Lets now list the files in the upload directory:
 ```python
 # Specify the directory path which you want to upload from.
 upload_from_dir = Path(r"path/on/your/machine/with/data/for/archive")